filipjeremic/hackerrank/README.md

    </a>
 </p>

-Even though this repo is vastly belated I’m glad I finally made it.
-I did many more challenges than in this list so if you want me to upload the solution to a specific challenge just send me a message.
-Chances are I already did it.
-If not, I will try to solve and explain it asap.
+Even though this repository is long overdue, I'm glad I finally made it.
+I've completed many more challenges than those listed here, so if you'd like me to upload a solution to a specific challenge, just send me a message.
+Chances are I've already done it.
+If not, I will try to solve and explain it as soon as possible.

-If you have any questions/suggestions/criticism, spot an error etc. please don’t hesitate to contact me via:
+If you have any questions, suggestions, or criticisms, or if you spot an error, please don’t hesitate to contact me via:
 * Email: filipjeremic.dev@gmail.com
 * Discord: Focho#1982